 The main disadvantage of gaming laptops compared to regular ones is, of course, the price.

-They are much more expensive, so if you’re on a budget, weigh the advantages of a gaming laptop again and think about whether investing 1.5 or even 2 times as much is worth it for you.
+They are much more expensive, so if you’re on a budget, weigh the advantages of a gaming laptop again and consider whether investing 1.5 or even 2 times as much is worth it.

 Of course, the price is fair and justified.
-Gaming laptops pack powerful hardware and are built to show excellent performance for years to come.
+Gaming laptops pack powerful hardware and are built to show excellent performance for years.

-A lot of work goes into designing them, which, as I’ve mentioned, is a tricky task.
+As I’ve mentioned, a lot of work goes into designing them, which is tricky.
 The components and technology are pricy as well.

 So, you get excellent quality, durability, and portability for your money, which is a fair deal.

-Still, there are more affordable options out there that could be a better fit for your needs if you’re not a gamer and save you a buck.
+Still, more affordable options could better fit your needs if you’re not a gamer and save you a buck.

 Big and Heavy

 Another downside typical of gaming laptops is their size.
-Unlike simpler devices designed for basic tasks, gaming PCs have to include powerful but heavy and space-consuming hardware.
+Unlike simpler devices designed for basic tasks, gaming PCs must include powerful but heavy and space-consuming hardware.

-That’s the main challenge that gaming laptop developers face: unlike a stationary PC, a laptop has limited space, yet the goal is to achieve the same level of performance as that of regular gaming computers.
+That’s the main challenge that gaming laptop developers face.
+Unlike a stationary PC, a laptop has limited space, yet the goal is to achieve a similar performance level as regular gaming computers.

 Gaming laptops have come a long way and are currently the closest to achieving that goal they’ve ever been.